De-institutionalisation

 intellectual disability.
 The current generation is growing up in a

-society where service providers provide direct intervention
+society where service providers provide direct

-in the care of people with disability and the community
+in the care of people with disability and

 supports these activities.
 They see the ads, read the literature.
 Their